Zofingen–Wettingen railway line: Route

 The line runs from Zofingen via Striegel to Suhr and thus bypasses the area around Olten in the canton of Solothurn.
 The Solothurn village of Walterswil is served by the station of Walterswil-Striegel which lies just into the canton of Aargau.
 A line to Aarau branched off in Suhr, which was closed in 2004, so that its route could be used for a relocated metre-gauge line of the WSB.
 From Suhr, the line continues to Lenzburg and then, along with the Rupperswil–Immensee railway line, runs on an embankment over the Aabach and the former route of the Seetal Railway (Seetalbahn) to Wildegg, continuing via Othmarsingen, Mellingen and Baden Oberstadt to Wettingen.

 The Reuss Bridge, which was built by the SNB near Mellingen was the first large-scale construction by Bell Maschinenfabrik.
 The original, single-track steel truss bridge was replaced by a composite bridge in 1973 because the line from Lenzburg to the new junction at Gruemet needed to be upgraded to a double-track main line as part of the project to build the Heitersberg Tunnel, which opened in 1975.
 The new line branches off towards the Heitersberg Tunnel from the line towards Wettingen in Gruemet, to the east of the Reuss bridge at Mellingen.

 Operations

 Passenger traffic from Lenzburg to Wettingen over the national railway line was discontinued in 2007.
 The Gruemet–Wettingen line is only used regularly by freight traffic to serve the Mellingen tank farm and the sidings in Baden Oberstadt.
 If the Heitersberg Tunnel is closed due to maintenance work or single-track operation is necessary, it is still used as a backup route (mostly running from west to east).

 The Lenzburg–Zofingen section is served every half an hour until 8 pm, then every hour, by line S28 of the Aargau S-Bahn and is commonly referred to as the Nazeli (from Nationalbahn).

 The whole line has been approved for D4 freight traffic (22.5 t axle load, 8.0 t/m linear load) since 5 July 2009.

+Regular freight service between Mellingen and Wettingen resumed in 2024.